Child hospitalized after parents say daycare forgot 4-year-old in transit van

 It wasn't until the child's father went to pick his son up that they realized the child was missing.

-"He reported back and started walking towards the daycare van that our child had road back to the center on, and noticed that our son was trying to get out of the van," said Aucoin.
+"He reported back and started walking towards the daycare van that our child had rode back to the center on, and noticed that our son was trying to get out of the van," said Aucoin.

 Aucoin says once they arrived to the hospital the app used to check kids in and out of the daycare showed her sister checked her son out.
 The mother tells WBRZ that did not happen and believes the daycare added it after the fact.
 Aucoin says they have hired an attorney.